kasper-piskorski/docs/pages/documentation/1-the-basics/mindmaps-basics.md

 A Relation Type is used to model relationships.
 For example, to model that `Tom Cruise` is an `Actor` in `Mission: Impossible` we need to use a Relation Type such as `Has Cast`.
 This allows us to model that
 `Mission: Impossible` `Has Cast` `Tom Cruise`.

-A Mindmaps graph enables us to model complex n-ary relationships.
+A MindmapsDB graph enables us to model complex n-ary relationships.
 To do this we define a Relation Type and link it with roles which flesh out the details of the relationship.
 For example, in the movie domain a valid Relation Type could be `Cast` which has the Role Types `Actor` and `Movie With Cast`.

 ### Role Type